 It's worth taking a quarterback from the top group, but you'll want to take QB3-5 because Hurts' and Allen's arrows are pointing level or down while the other three in this tier are pointing up.

-Allen was able to stay atop the quarterback rankings after Joe Brady took over as offensive coordinator during the season, but only because he had 8 rushing TDs in five games between Weeks 12-17.
+Allen stayed atop the quarterback rankings after Joe Brady took over as offensive coordinator during the season, but only because he had 8 rushing TDs in five games between Weeks 12-17.
 His passing upside is much lower under Brady.
 Don't be the person to break the seal by taking Allen first at quarterback this year.
 Hurts will be learning his fourth offense in four years, and there's a chance that Kellen Moore might not employ the “tush push” goal line play that has resulted in so many rushing scores for Hurts.
 There are too many good options later at quarterback to forego taking them by selecting Hurts as the first or second quarterback off of the board.

-It's clear that the Chiefs offense will attack downfield a lot more often this season.
+It's clear that the Chiefs offense will attack downfield more often this season.
 Patrick Mahomes II on a revenge tour puts QB1 back in his range of outcomes.
 His poor 2023 could scare fantasy players off of Mahomes in 2024, but especially in six-point pass touchdown leagues, Mahomes might be worth paying up for.
 Jackson is a very exciting option if only because we've never seen what he can do with a running back like Derrick Henry dividing the defense's attention.
 He also has more reliable options at wide receiver and tight end than he has had before, and it's year two in Todd Monken's offense.
 We have already seen Jackson lap the field at quarterback once in his career; he could do it again this year.
 Richardson is the classic boom/bust choice.
 Shane Steichen's offensive wizardry and a good collection of talent around Richardson give the quarterback QB1 overall upside both weekly and over the course of the season, but just playing a game from start to finish without getting hurt was a challenge for him.
 There's a small discount from the top four to reflect this risk, but make sure you get a good QB2 if you take Richardson.

 Solid QB1